Mastering Three Levels of Competencies

 Supporting Student Success

 Foundry College courses are designed such that all required material can be learned in class, with no pre-work or homework.
 However, we know that students may occasionally need extra support to master certain skills or knowledge.
-We offer free one-on-one personal coaching and free one-on-one academic tutoring to help students succeed.
+We offer free one-on-one personal coaching and free one-on-one academic mentoring to help students succeed.